Momolem/knowledge-mkdocs/docs/CleanCode/Designpatterns/Singleton.md

 **Singleton** is a [[./Design Patterns#Creational|creational design pattern]] that lets you ensure that a class has **only one instance**, while providing a global access point to this instance.

 ## Problem
-The Singleton pattern solves two problems at the same time, violating the _[[../Single Responsibility Principle|Single Responsibility Principle]]_:
+The Singleton pattern solves two problems at the same time, violating the _[[../Clean Code Developer/Prinzipien/Single Responsibility Principle|Single Responsibility Principle]]_:

 1.  **Ensure that a class has just a single instance**.
 Why would anyone want to control how many instances a class has?
 The most common reason for this is to control access to some shared resource—for example, a database or a file.